Whirlpool All Stainless Steel and Nickel Self Cleaning Bottom-Load Water Dispenser Water Cooler – 556553977

 A cooler, portable ice chest, ice box, cool box, chilly bin (in New Zealand), or esky (Australia) is an insulated box used to keep food or drink cool.

-Coolers are often taken on picnics, and on vacation or holiday.
-Where summers are hot, they may also be used just for getting cold groceries home from the store, such as keeping ice cream from melting in a hot automobile.
+Coolers are often taken on picnics and on vacation or holidays.
+When summers are hot, they may also be used just to get cold groceries home from the store, such as keeping ice cream from melting in a sizzling automobile.
 Even without adding ice, this can be helpful, particularly if the trip home will be lengthy.
 Some coolers have built-in cupholders in the lid.

 The term dispenser typically imply a machine or container which is designed to release a specific amount of its content, usually liquids or powders/fine granular materials.